edwardtanguay/techlanglearn/static/data/dominaGoAplicaciones.md

 the first thing it does is get the current time lo primero que hace es obtener la hora actual

-as soon as you enter
-nada más entrar

 that is in charge of counting the requests que se encargue de contar las peticiones